straz/artificialtrust/about.md

 ## About the author

+Steve is the founder and CEO of [Longreach](https://longreach.ai), a platform for supervising AIs.

-Steve was a founder of two venture-backed startups, and has held senior engineering roles at Apple, Benchling, Kyruus, Overjet.ai, Orange/France Telecom, TripAdvisor, and VMware, leading commercial projects at the forefront of mobile, cloud computing, and healthtech.
+Steve founded two other venture-backed startups, and has held senior engineering roles at Apple, Benchling, Kyruus, Overjet.ai, Orange/France Telecom, TripAdvisor, and VMware, leading commercial projects at the forefront of mobile, cloud computing, and healthtech.